glebm/i18n-tasks/README.md

 i18n-tasks
 ==========

-I18n tasks to find missing / unused translations and more
+I18n tasks to find missing / unused translations and more.
+Works with slim / coffee / haml etc.

 There are 3 tasks available to manage translations.